-Official language of Vietnam, Vietnamese is a relatively young language since the creation of its alphabet goes back to 1651.
-It is thanks to the work of a French Jesuit, Alexandre de Rhodes, that Vietnam to this day uses a latin alphabet, creating a deep historical bond between France (and Western Culture in general) and Vietnam.
+The official language of Vietnam – Vietnamese – is relatively young, since the creation of its alphabet goes back to 1651.
+It is thanks to the work of a French Jesuit, Alexandre de Rhodes, that Vietnam to this day uses a Latin alphabet, creating a deep historical bond between France (and Western Culture in general) and Vietnam.

 Among the Austroasian languages, Vietnamese is distinguished by its number of speakers.
-In fact, nearly 100 million people speak Vietnamese, including more than 1 million in Cambodia.
+Nearly 100 million people speak Vietnamese, including more than 1 million in Cambodia.
 It is an “insulating” and monosyllabic language comprised of 6 tones.
 This tonal plurality constitutes a real difficulty for expatriates but gives the Vietnamese language its musicality and its wealth of meanings.

 On a daily basis, the use of Vietnamese is obviously recommended.
 First for obvious practical reasons but then and above all to allow a better integration among the population.

 However, in your daily use, Vietnamese and French will intermingle and avoid too much disorientation.
 Order banh mi, pho, or pa-tê, and if you are familiar with French, your ear will probably recognize “Pain de Mie”, “Pot-au-feu” or “Pâté”.
-These transparent words are found in everyday language, and mostly cover the fields of technology, transport and food.
-Coffee, motorbike, railway station or even administrative terms … you will find in Vietnam many French sounds on a daily basis.
-It is undoubtedly the Asian country which maintains the most relations with French culture.
+These transparent words are found in everyday language, and mostly cover the fields of technology, transport, and food.
+Coffee, motorbike, railway station, or even administrative terms … you will find in Vietnam many French sounds.
+It is undoubtedly the Asian country that maintains the most relations with French culture.

 Indeed, the OIF estimates that by 2050, the number of speakers will increase from some 274 million people to more than 700 million!
 While this increase should primarily affect Africa, Asia and more particularly Southeast Asia are also affected.